realworldocaml/book/book/data-serialization/README.md

 - : Sexp.t = ((a <opaque>) (b foo))
 ```

-Note that the `t_of_sexp` function for an opaque type is generated, but will
+Note that `t_of_sexp` is still generated, but will fail at runtime
-fail at runtime if it is used:
+when called.

 ```ocaml env=main
 # t_of_sexp (Sexp.of_string "((a whatever) (b foo))");;